 As global temperatures continue to rise, our climate will continue to change in many ways, and the agriculture industry will be forced to adapt to these changing conditions.
 New risks to agricultural production can come in many forms, but none may be as severe as the coming threats from climate change and water availability.

-Additional detail and specific data-sets for your project will be available upon the launch of the Qualifying Phase of the Challenge.
+Additional detail and specific data-sets for your project are now available on the Data Sources page.